Did you miss the previous two posts in our Tools in Your Books series? You can read them here.

 More Ideas for Reinforcing Spelling Words

-The accented syllable of each word is shown in bold on the left page of each 2-page spread, starting with the 2015 version of the Wise Guide.
+Starting with the 2015 version of the Wise Guide, the accented syllable of each word is shown in bold on the left page of each 2-page spread.

 Why is this important?
 The vowel sound in an accented syllable is typically more clearly heard and easier to recognize, but it’s the vowels in those unaccented syllables that cause so much trouble in spelling.